matn7/CS-Notes/src/main/java/compact/flashcards.md

 **14. `map()` vs `flatmap()` project reactor.**
 * `map()`:
   * One to one transformation.
-  * Does the simple transformation from T to V.
+  * Does the simple transformation from `T` to `V`.
   * Used for simple synchronous transformations.
   * Does not support transformations that returns Publisher.
 * `flatMap()`:
   * One to N transformation.
   * Does more than just transformation.
-Subscribes to `Flux` or `Mono` that's part of the transformation and then flattens it and send it downstream.
+  * Subscribes to `Flux` or `Mono` that's part of the transformation and then flattens it and send it downstream.
   * Used to asynchronous transformations.
   * Use it with transformations that returns Publisher.